SolaceProducts/pubsubplus-connector-kafka-sink/README.md

 ================Session is Connected
 ```

-**Step 6**: Start to watch messages arriving to Kafka.
-Get back to the Kafka [tutorial](//kafka.apache.org/quickstart#quickstart_consume) and start a consumer on the `test` topic.

-**Step 7**: Demo time!
-To generate an event into PubSub+, we will use the "Try Me!" test service of the browser-based administration console to publish test messages to the `sinktest` topic.
+**Step 6**: To watch messages arriving into PubSub+, we will use the "Try Me!" test service of the browser-based administration console to subscribe to messages to the `sinktest` topic.
 Behind the scenes, "Try Me!" is using the WebSocket API from JavaScript code.

 * If you are using PubSub+ Cloud for your messaging service follow the [Trying Out Your Messaging Service guide](//docs.solace.com/Solace-Cloud/ggs_tryme.htm).

 * If using an existing event broker, log in to its [PubSub+ Manager admin console](//docs.solace.com/Solace-PubSub-Manager/PubSub-Manager-Overview.htm#mc-main-content) and follow the [How to Send and Receive Test Messages guide](//docs.solace.com/Solace-PubSub-Manager/PubSub-Manager-Overview.htm#Test-Messages).

-In both cases ensure to set the topic to `sinktest`, which the connector is listening to.
+In both cases ensure to set the topic to `sinktest`, which the connector is publishing to.

+**Step 7**: Demo time!
+Start to write messages to the Kafka "test" topic.
+Get back to the Kafka [tutorial](//kafka.apache.org/quickstart#quickstart_send), type and send `Hello world!`.

-The Kafka consumer from Step 6 should now display the new message arriving to Kafka through the PubSub+ Kafka Sink Connector:
+The "Try Me!" consumer from Step 6 should now display the new message arriving to PubSub+ through the PubSub+ Kafka Sink Connector:
 ```
 Hello world!
 ```